 The program is designed so that children are learning Spanish they can actually use from the very beginning.
 Lessons follow a progression that reflects common activities as they occur through the day.
 Thus, they start by learning to say good morning as well as how to talk about breakfast and getting dressed.
 Then they learn to pray in Spanish.
 Lessons continue through school, play, lunch, helping around the house, greeting their father when he comes home, eating dinner, bathing, preparing for bed, and bedtime prayers.

 The progression of the program is sometimes challenging.
 For example, in chapter four children are learning the Our Father, Hail Mary, and Glory Be in Spanish—a great deal of memorization compared to that in other chapters.

 Three CDs are packaged with the book.
-On the CDs, in addition to the songs, Miriam and her children walk us through each lesson step-by-step so we hear all the pronunciations.
+On the CDs, Miriam and her children walk us through each lesson step-by-step so we hear all the pronunciations.
 This makes the program practical for those of us who know no Spanish at all.
 (Note that the author pronounces the written letter "ll" with the "j" sound although the "y" pronunciation is more common in many locales.)